MarkNBroadhead/dotfiles/README.md

 # Dotfiles
-Utility to assist in configuration synchronization.
+Synchronizes configuration (dotfiles) across computers.

 # Usage
 *Don't* use it yet.
 It isn't ready!